Brett-Kennedy/DatasetTester/README.md

 ```
 This returns a pandas dataframe containing the list of datasets on openml.org matching the provided criteria.
 In this example, we're specifying datasets with between 500 and 5,000 rows, between 2 and 50 numeric columns, and so on.

 The returned list may be examined and the parameters refined if desired.

-Alternatively, users may call datasets_tester.find_by_name() to specify a specific list of dataset names.
+Alternatively, users may call datasets_tester.find_by_name() to request a list of specific dataset names as returned by the OpenML API.

 A call is then made, such as: